t4qjXH8N/ioBroker.wiffi-wz/README.md

 For other Wiffi devices have  a look at the admin page.

 ## Donation
-If this project help you reduce time to develop, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)
+If this project helped you to reduce developing time, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)

 ## Changelog
+#### 2.0.0 (03-Oct-2018)
+- updated utils.js

 #### 2.0.0 (03-Oct-2018)
 - wiffi type does not need to be specified in the config anymore
 - states are created and deleted by examining the received datagram